spatie/analytics-reports/README.md

 ```
 After the config file has been published you'll manually have to move it to your app's config-folder.
 (Hopefully this step won't be necessary in a next version)

+To move the config file copy the config.php file from

+/app/config/packages/spatie/analytics-reports/

+and paste it to your /app/config folder and rename it to analyticsReports.php

 In the config file you can specify two values:
 - siteId: the Google site id, something in the form of ga:xxxxxxxx